fetchai/docs/pages/guides/agents/create-a-uagent.md

 # Creating your first μAgent 🤖🧑‍💻
 ## Introduction

-The μAgents Framework developed by Fetch.ai makes it easy to build agents for all kinds of decentralized use cases.
+The μAgents Framework makes it easy to build agents for all kinds of decentralized use cases.

 In this guide we want to show you the steps needed for _creating your first μAgent in a blink of an eye!_